SystemsApproach/private5g/core.rst

 information over a backhaul link (e.g. to obtain configuration state from the orchestrator), it does so using gRPC, which is designed to operate reliably in the face of unreliable or low latency links.

+Even though Magma has distributed much of the control plane out to the AGWs, it still supports centralized management via the Orchestrator.
+For example, adding a new subscriber to the network is done centrally, and the relevant AGW will obtain the necessary state to authenticate that subscriber when their UE tries to attach to the network.

 Like many cloud-native systems, Magma adopts a "desired state" model